Jackson County Vehicle Impound Guide

 - Their valid driver's license.

-- Written authorization from you, stating they are permitted to pick up the vehicle on your behalf.
+- A signed authorization letter from you, stating they are permitted to pick up the vehicle on your behalf.
 A simple handwritten note with your signature is usually sufficient.

 - Vehicle title or registration (to prove ownership or your right to authorize someone to pick it up).